 then be monitored to ensure the employee manages to achieve a satisfactory

 standard during this time.
 Do remember to follow up on the extended

 probationary period.
 If by the extended period date you haven't extended

 further or dismissed, the period would be deemed as successful.

-- Should the employee's performance be unsatisfactory and you feel that he/she is not able and/or willing to remedy this, write to confirm the employee's dismissal , having informed him/her of your decision at the meeting.
+- Should the employee's performance, attendance or conduct be unsatisfactory and you feel that he/she is not able and/or willing to remedy this, write to confirm the employee's dismissal , having informed him/her of your decision at the meeting.

 |Home Top Back||Best people practice for people in business|